Latest Wind Review

 The success of the global wind energy industry is linked directly to the performance and profitability of individual wind projects, which vary significantly from location to location and through time.
 In Wind Review, we give the industry an ongoing, high-level picture of wind across regions and sites within Europe.
 In doing so we aim to help you put the performance of your portfolio into context and assess whether your farm's under or over performance is due to wind or other factors, all based on recent wind statistics.

-Spring 2014 was characterised by fairly typical weather patterns across much of Europe, leading to most parts seeing average wind speeds for the time of year.
+Summer 2014 was characterised by high pressure dominating much of continental Europe and, at times, Scandinavia.
+These settled conditions led to light winds and below average wind speeds for most of Europe.
 However, there were a few trends: